leBluem/ac_apps/README.md

-(Note: there are no releases, just download the individual files above)
+(note1: click the file, then click raw, it will download the archive) (note2: there are no releases, just download the individual files above)

 # ac_apps
 Small apps for Assetto Corsa, mostly python, some in lua, either published already on RaceDepartment or on CSP discord